ringbuffer-org/spatial_audio/website/posts/iem-reaper/encoding-mono-sources.rst

 .. type: text
 .. priority: 3
 .. has_math: true
-.. author: psch
+.. author: Paul Schuladen

 For encoding the IEM offers three plugins
 * StereoEncoder - for Mono or Stereo
 * MultiEncoder - for multiple Audiosources
 * RoomEncoder - for Monosources, with Reflections